1977 New York City mayoral election: Candidates

+Campaign

 Though Koch won the runoff convincingly, Cuomo remained in the race as the Liberal Party nominee.

 Though Governor Carey had persuaded Cuomo to run for mayor in the first place, he threw his support to Koch and urged Cuomo to stand down for the sake of party unity.
 Cuomo refused.

 While Koch had a reputation as a crusading reformer, that summer he quietly promised plum city jobs to the political powerbrokers in the boroughs in exchange for their support.
-Cuomo ran on banning the death penalty, which backfired with New Yorkers during a time of high crime rates.
+Cuomo ran well to the left of Koch and ran on banning the death penalty, which backfired with New Yorkers during a time of high crime rates.
 Cuomo then went negative with ads that likened Koch to unpopular former mayor John Lindsay.
 His supporters used the inflammatory slogan "Vote for Cuomo, Not the Homo".
 Meanwhile, Koch backers accused Cuomo of anti-Semitism and pelted Cuomo campaign cars with eggs.